dreadlesss/Panax_age_predictor/README.md

 # Installation and Usage
 Simply `git clone git@github.com:dreadlesss/Panax_age_predictor.git` the repository to your home computer.

+For detailed information, please refer to the article: [Identification of intrinsic hepatotoxic compounds in Polygonum multiflorum Thunb. using machine-learning methods.
+Chin Med.
+2021, 16:100](https://cmjournal.biomedcentral.com/track/pdf/10.1186/s13020-021-00511-5.pdf).

 # Requirements

 The code is written in [Python 3.8.10] and mainly uses the following packages: